Method of Moments for Estimation of Noisy Curves: Acknowledgments

 PL would like to thank Christopher Stith for enlightening discussions on the differential geometry arguments used in the proof of Proposition \ref{prop:matching-m1m2}.
 YK would like to thank Xin Tong and Wanjie Wang from the National University of Singapore for discussions regarding the potential usage of moments in recovering a curve.
+We also thank the editor and anonymous reviewers at SIMODS for carefully reading the manuscript and offering helpful suggestions.

+YK was supported partially by DMS-2111563, DMS-2339439, DE-SC0022232, and the Sloan Foundation.
+PL was supported partially by DE-SC0022232.